 ...meaning; if they need more paint or materials, or if they need to put in extra time to do the job the right way; they aren't going to pay out of pocket to do the job correctly.

 Painting franchises are eagerly taking full advantage of the un-educated consumer, the hungry illegal day laborers, and they are in an industry they don't belong in - just to make a dollar.
 Everything is about money.

 Considering hiring a painting franchise?

-Ask them "who exactly will be doing the work - legal employees or subs?"
+Ask them "who exactly will be doing the work - legal employees who are qualified - or subs?"

 THE GENERAL CONTRACTOR

 “A jack of all trades is a master of none, but oftentimes better than a master of one.”

 Billy Bob does electricity, carpentry, and roofing, he also advertises painting and deck sealing.